 Like to see what a tetrahedral looks like in flight?
 This is our MBK Skewer tetra in flight, a simple 4 cell design.
 Thanks to the lightness and strength of bamboo, it doesn't require a lot of wind to fly...

-On the other hand, if you want to just start with a relatively simple and cheap tetrahedron kite...
+Here's another relatively simple and cheap tetrahedron kite...
 Make a 4-cell tetrahedral from straws, cellophane and a few other bits and pieces!

 This page can't finish without at least a brief mention of Mr Bell and